Scrambled Linear Pseudorandom Number Generators: Polynomials and full period

-Using the word polynomials just described we computed exhaustively all parameters providing full-period generators using the Fermat algebra system~\cite{LewF}, stopping the search at $4096$ bits of state.\footnote{The reason why the number 4096 is relevant here is that we know the factorization of Fermat's numbers $2^{2^k}+1$ only up to $k=11$.
-When more Fermat numbers will be factorized, it will be possible to look for full-period generators with larger state.} Table~\ref{tab:xorpol} and~\ref{tab:xospol} report the number of full-period generators, whereas Table~\ref{tab:xordeg} and~\ref{tab:xosdeg} report the maximum weight of a primitive polynomial.
-As one can expect, with respect to \xoshiro we find that \xoroshiro has many more full-period generators at many more different state sizes, due to the additional parameter.
-We remark that we did not discuss $16$-bit generators, but there is a \xoshiro and several \xoroshiro choices available.
-For example, the Parallax Propeller 2 microcontroller contains a version of the $16$-bit engine \xoroshiro[32] in every processor core.
+Using the word polynomials just described we computed exhaustively all parameters providing primitive characteristic polynomials, and thus full-period linear engines, using the Fermat algebra system~\cite{LewF}, stopping the search at $4096$ bits of state.\footnote{The reason why the number 4096 is relevant here is that we know the factorization of Fermat's numbers $2^{2^k}+1$ only up to $k=11$.
+When more Fermat numbers will be factorized, it will be possible to find linear engines with a larger state space.}

+Table~\ref{tab:xorpol} and~\ref{tab:xospol} report the number of primitive polynomials, whereas Table~\ref{tab:xordeg} and~\ref{tab:xosdeg} report the maximum weight of a primitive polynomial.
+As one can expect, we find that there are many more full-period \xoroshiro instances at many more different state sizes than \xoshiro, due to the additional parameter.
+We note that by Proposition~7.1 from~\cite{VigEEMXGS} all full-period linear engines have the property that each output bit has full period, too.